-- In the Blade of Toshubi the Tiger army used this to soften up the village of Koho.
+- In Blade of Toshubi, the Tiger army used this to soften up the village of Koho.

-- The Order of the Stick does this, complete with a parody of the page quote.
+- The hobgoblins let loos one such volley during the siege of Azure City, complete with a parody of the page quote.

-- This also happens earlier when the group is attacked by a incredibly large bandit force.
+- This also happens earlier when the group is attacked by an incredibly large bandit force.

-- Samurai Jack, in the episode with the well and three jackal archers.
-Though only three, each was capable of rapid firing dozens of arrows per second.
-The three were able to annihilate an entire army in mere minutes.
-Furthermore, they were all blind, and tracking their opponents on sound alone.
+- Samurai Jack: In "Jack and the Three Blind Archers", although the titular jackal archers are only three, each is capable of rapidly firing dozens of arrows per second.
+The three are able to annihilate an entire army in mere minutes.
+Furthermore, they are all blind, and track their opponents on sound alone.
 Ownage commenced on that mechanical army.